freenas/freenas-docs/README.md

 All of the following commands need to be run from /path/to/your-build-directory/freenas/docs/userguide.
 These formats are currently available: HTML, single HTML, PDF, and EPUB.
-The output of either HTML can be found in /path/to/your-build-directory/freenas-docs/userguide/processed/_build/ and can be viewed in a web browser.
-The PDF output will be found in /path/to/your-build-directory/freenas-docs/userguide/processed/_build/latex/FreeNAS.pdf.
+The output of either HTML form is in /path/to/your-build-directory/freenas-docs/userguide/processed/_build/ and can be viewed in a web browser.
+The PDF output is in /path/to/your-build-directory/freenas-docs/userguide/processed/_build/latex/FreeNAS.pdf.
-The EPUB output will be found in /path/to/your-build-directory/freenas-docs/userguide/processed/_build/freenas_userguide.epub.
+The EPUB output is in /path/to/your-build-directory/freenas-docs/userguide/processed/_build/epub/freenas_userguide.epub.

 To build the document in HTML with a separate page for each chapter and that chapter's table of contents in the left frame with navigational